 Washington University School of Medicine covers transgender services in its Student Health Benefits Plan.
 Covered services include psychotherapy, continuous hormone replacement therapy and Medically Necessary Surgical treatments (breast/chest/genital) for transformation reassignment.

 The vision of Barnes-Jewish Hospital and the School of Medicine is to be national leaders in medicine and the patient experience, and its mission is to take exceptional care of people.
 We value integrity, compassion, accountability, respect and excellence.
 In order to promote an inclusive environment that ensures equitable care for all, BJC established the Center for Diversity and Cultural Competence in 2006.
-Increase cultural competence through education and development for our team members, including LGBT health care.
+This center works to increase cultural competence through education and development for all team members, including topics of LGBT health care.